Cannon-Cole/Cannon-Cole/README.md

 Hi, I’m Cole!<br>
-I’m a fullstack software developer.<br>
+I’m a fullstack software developer.<br><br>
+I prefer to use React, Django, and Python but I have used Xamarin for android dev, PHP, C++, C#, Java, JavaScript, HTML, CSS, and probably some others that I forgot.<br><br>
-I’m currently learning docker, kubernetes, and AWS.<br>
+I’m currently learning design patterns, refactoring, docker, kubernetes, and AWS.<br><br>
 Contact me at colecannonwork@gmail.com

 <!---